 MIT’s guiding principle is its motto, "Mens et Manus," or "Mind and Hand."
 In addition to fulfilling the MIT philosophy of translating innovation to purpose in the world, hands-on learning synthesizes what you know with what you will need to know to make a more powerful impact in your chosen career.

 Action Learning is an integral component of every student’s experience at MIT Sloan.
 While Action Learning is offered in other business programs, Action Learning at MIT Sloan is a unique process in which students constantly refine their learning through an ongoing, iterative sequence of theory, practice, and reflection.
 The integration of learning through classroom theory and real-world practice — whether by starting their own business, working with major companies on their latest financial issues, helping entrepreneurs from developing economies structure sustainable businesses, or solving problems that keep even the top executives awake at night — is a part of MIT Sloan’s DNA.
 “Learning by doing” is how we think about management education.

-We offer a broad array of hands-on, experiential learning courses, such as Leadership Lab (L-Lab), where students tackle the critical issues of global business sustainability, and India Lab (I-Lab), during which students get intensive real-world experience working on a three-month engagement to address organizational challenges within small to midsize businesses in collaboration with Indian executives.
+We offer a broad array of hands-on, experiential learning courses, such as Leading Sustainable Systems Lab (L-Lab), where students tackle the critical issues of global business sustainability, and India Lab (I-Lab), during which students get intensive real-world experience working on a three-month engagement to address organizational challenges within small to midsize businesses in collaboration with Indian executives.
 Students choose from a variety of projects with companies, NGOs, not-for-profits, and/or government agencies.
 Lab projects selected by MIT faculty and staff cover a wide spectrum of interests and challenges.